energywebfoundation/ocn-node/examples/README.md

 The mock CPOs featured in this demonstration are in fact identical, so all requests can be sent to either of them.
-Note that requests made to "remote" OCPI parties in are considered more experimental than those between two parties sharing the same OCN client.
+Note that requests made to "remote" OCPI parties in are considered more experimental than those between two parties sharing the same OCN Node.

 Note also the `X-Request-ID` and `X-Correlation-ID` headers.
 They don't play a role in our demonstration (both being set to `"1"` for all requests, but in production it is strongly advised to generate unique IDs (uuid version 4 preferred) for all requests, in order to help with any potential debugging.
-The request ID is unique for every request: in forwarding such a request: an OCN client will actually set a new request ID.
-The correlation ID meanwhile, is unique for every request-response: an OCN client will not change the correlation ID.
+The request ID is unique for every request: in forwarding such a request: an OCN Node will actually set a new request ID.
+The correlation ID meanwhile, is unique for every request-response: an OCN Node will not change the correlation ID.

 #### OCPI module dependencies and implementations